Logistics Network Strategy

 What is Logistics Network Design

-Logistics network design (also known as distribution network design or logistics network strategy) is a strategic design project where the objective is to define the lowest cost solution that meets the customer proposition.
+Logistic network design (also known as distribution network design or logistics network strategy) is a strategic design project where the objective is to define the lowest cost solution that meets the customer proposition.
 The logistics network is the way in which goods flow between manufacturers and customers, via the various warehouses and is a critical element of the supply chain.

 The logistics network includes the size, location, and scope of the physical infrastructure (factories and warehouses); the frequency and timing of replenishment or despatch transport; the supporting logistics systems; the inventory holding across the network and the reverse logistics or returns process.